mantidproject/mantid/docs/source/algorithms/DepolarizedAnalyserTransmission-v1.rst

 Takes a pair of normalised, single-spectra workspaces representing a depolarised helium cell and the empty cell.
 It will then determine the empty cell transmission value, ``T_E``, and the cell path length multiplied by the gas pressure ``pxd`` by using an exponential fit.
 The parameters table is then output for use in later calculations.
-Optionally, the calculated fit curve can also be output to check the quality of the fit.
+Optionally, the calculated fit curve and a non-normalised version of the covariance matrix can also be output to check the quality of the fit.
 See :ref:`algm-Fit` for more details.

 A polarised He\ :sub:`3`\  cell decays over time.
 At the end of its life, it will be fully depolarised and a run is created to find the depolarised transmission rate through the helium.
 This allows for more effective efficiency